What Is Terracotta Cladding?

 2. Terracotta Precast Solution

 In this solution, the terracotta siding is embedded into large precast concrete panels.
 When it comes to the installation, solid terracotta panels with a thickness of 10-30 mm is often adopted.
 This type of solid tiles normally features a dovetail profile on the backside.
 Precast concrete panels are ideal for those projects that require terracotta facing design and also need the strength and durability of precast concrete constructions.

-About the Solid Terracotta Tile product portfolio of LOPO
+About the Solid Terracotta Tile product of LOPO

 3. Terracotta Sunshade

 Terracotta sunshade, also known as terracotta sunscreen, is a special terracotta wall cladding product.
 It can be used together with the terracotta rainscreen cladding to achieve a uniform and harmonious facade or as a separate design element to create a modern and distinctive building appearance.
 It is a unique terracotta cladding textures while providing shading for the building.
 There are variety cross-sections of terracotta screens that LOPO normally divided into terracotta louvers and terracotta baguettes.

 Detailed introduction to Terracotta Sunshade product of LOPO